Investing isn’t what it used to be—and that’s a good thing!

 Getting started with Phantom

-Phantom offers browser extensions for Firefox, Chrome, Brave, and Edge, as well as apps for iOS and Android to get started on Solana.
+Phantom offers browser extensions for Firefox, Chrome, Brave, and Edge, as well as apps for iOS and Android.

 To fund your Phantom wallet, read our Apple Pay and Google Pay guide.